U.S. Route 66 in Texas: Historic districts

 Glenrio, formerly Rock Island, is an unincorporated community in both Deaf Smith County, Texas and Quay County, New Mexico.
 The ghost town sits on the Texas–New Mexico state line.
 It includes the Glenrio Historic District, which was listed on the National Register of Historic Places in 2007.
-Glenrio has one active business, a cannabis dispensary, located on the New Mexico side, where recreational cannibis sale and usage is legal.
+Glenrio has one active business, a cannabis dispensary, located on the New Mexico side, where recreational cannabis sale and usage is legal.

 The McLean Commercial District, consisting of most of the downtown area of McLean, was listed in the historical register on December 20, 2006.

 Restaurants

 The Big Texan Steak Ranch & Brewery was established by R. J. "Bob" Lee and was opened on Route 66 in 1960.
 He commissioned a towering, illuminated sign that featured a cowboy with hat pushed back on his head.
 The restaurant was designed to capture the romanticized feel of the Old West and provide unique ambiance for people enjoying a steak dinner.

 The English Field House is a Mexican restaurant east of Amarillo.
 It was opened in 1929 as alongside English Field (known today as the Rick Husband Amarillo International Airport) by Harold English.